dylanm312/dylanm312.github.io/about.md

 # Academic

-I'm a soon-to-be-graduate of Cal Poly, San Luis Obispo.
-I'm finishing up a B.S. in Industrial Engineering concurrently with an M.S. in Engineering Management.
+I received a B.S. in Industrial Engineering concurrently with an M.S. in Engineering Management from Cal Poly, San Luis Obispo.
 Though my formal education is in industrial/quality engineering, my true passion is programming.
 I'm a self-taught developer with most of my experience in web development (case in point: this blog) and Python.
 I'm also currently teaching myself C so I can start to work on some lower-level code as well.